sourcegraph/learn/posts/how-to-search-with-sourcegraph-using-regular-expression-patterns.md

 description: Learn how to use regular expression search patterns to search code on Sourcegraph.
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/sourcegraph-learn-header-5.png
 imageAlt: Sourcegraph Learn
-alternateTitle: Using RegEx with Sourcegraph
+browserTitle: Using RegEx with Sourcegraph
 type: posts
 ---